-Chicago a cappella’s Educational Outreach Program strives to promote and improve the life-long performance, understanding and appreciation of a cappella vocal music through programming, mentorship and collaboration with schools and community organizations in Chicago and beyond.
+Chicago a cappella’s Educational Outreach programming strives to promote and improve the life-long performance, understanding and appreciation of ensemble singing.

 Youth Choral Festival

-This exciting choral event brings small ensembles from Chicago-area high schools together with Chicago a cappella's professional singers and directors for a day of workshops, rehearsals, discussion sessions, and performing.
-This non-competitive festival culminates in a concert featuring all of the groups, including Chicago a cappella, singing alone and as a large festival choir.
+This exciting choral event brings choral ensembles from Chicago-area high schools together with Chicago a cappella's professional singers and directors for a day of workshops, rehearsals, discussion sessions, and performing.
+This non-competitive festival provides an inspiring day of learning from professionals and meeting students from other schools, both city and suburban.

 Custom Outreach Programs

 Chicago a cappella’s Education Outreach Program seeks to serve singers and students of all ages and levels of experience.
 All of our programs are taught by Artists from Chicago a cappella’s roster of singers and directors, many of whom have degrees in music education.
 All of our Artists have experience working with singers/choruses at a variety of experience levels.
 Each outreach program is individually planned and carefully tailored to fit the exact needs of each organization, and may include access to Chicago a cappella rehearsals and concerts.
 Our offerings include: